 Michigan: Pictured Rocks National Lakeshore

-Michigan is home to more than 3,200 miles of shoreline, and you can bet that the majority of them are scenic as hell -- chockablock with fudge shops, lighthouses, and fantastic beach towns.
-But deep in the Upper Peninsula lies the crown jewel of Great Lakes scenic drives: the Pictured Rocks.
+Michigan is home to more than 3,200 glorious miles of scenic shoreline, and in any other state Lake Michigan's M-22 would be the no. 1 pick, hands down.
+But Michigan is also home to the Pictured Rocks National Lakeshore.
 Jutting from the choppy, crystalline waters of Lake Superior are approximately 40 miles of cliff faces that look like the world's biggest toddler went to town with a paintbrush, resulting in streaks of brilliant color that pop more and more the closer you get.
-They're beautiful just to drive past, but even more stunning up close: Which is to say, yes, you should absolutely get out and stretch your legs on a hike to places like Chapel Rock, a rock spire rising from the waters below that's capped with an otherworldly, twisted tree whose roots reach down into the water.
-The beaches, too, are some of Michigan's best: Stop off in Munising for picnic provisions and Oberon, and don't forget to send a card from the post office in the town of Christmas.
+Which is to say, yes, you should absolutely get out and stretch your legs on a hike to places like Chapel Rock.
+Stop off in Munising for picnic provisions and Oberon, and don't forget to send a card from the post office in the town of Christmas.

 Missouri: Highway 19